 6. It compromises privacy and disrupts work-life balance

 Being too accessible to your clients is a real thing.
 It’s perfectly fine to be able to answer calls promptly during business hours, but customers shouldn’t be able to reach you whenever they want.
 Entrepreneurs work hard, but you’re entitled to having some sort of a work-life balance.

 Solution: One of the core ideas behind a virtual business number is preserving privacy without compromising accessibility.
 This idea is mainly embodied through intelligent call routing.
 You can easily configure the system to forward calls to you and your employees depending on the time, day of the week, and the caller’s number.

 You can set the system to forward calls to your cellphone during business hours and to direct calls to voicemail after hours.
 You can also include a VIP list, allowing for certain people to call you anytime.

 In a nutshell

-Using private numbers for business is inconvenient, inefficient and even dangerous.
-There are three common ways to dispense with this practice: carry two separate mobile phones; try your mobile carrier’s “business” options; or subscribe to a cloud phone system.
-While each of them has its pluses and minuses, a virtual phone system is the most balanced solution in terms of affordability, convenience and security.
-It will effectively protect your personal data from scammers, preserve your work-life balance and improve accessibility.
-What’s more, it will make your company sound professional to your potential customers.
+Each option has its pluses and minuses, but a virtual phone system is the most balanced solution in terms of affordability, convenience, and security.
+It will effectively protect your personal data from scammers, preserve your work-life balance, and improve your accessibility.
+What’s more, it will make your company sound professional to potential customers.

 MightyCall has been providing virtual phone services for small/medium business owners for decades.
-Currently, it is one of the most flexible, powerful and easy-to-use call-processing solutions on the market.
-With its affordable packages and a wide range of advanced features, MightyCall is designed to make your business communication efficient, professional and transparent.
+It is one of the most flexible, powerful, and easy-to-use call-processing solutions on the market.
+With affordable packages and a wide range of advanced features, MightyCall is designed to make your business communication efficient, professional, and transparent.